Azure Blob storage

 The default configuration maps:

-- ~/assets (content item assets and media libraries) and ~/BizFormFiles (files uploaded via the Upload file form component) project folders to an Azure Blob storage provider for the Qa, Uat, and Production environments.
+- ~/assets (content item assets, media libraries, files uploaded via the Upload file form component) project folder to an Azure Blob storage provider for the Qa, Uat, and Production environments.
 The default Azure Blob storage container name is default.

 - Use Azure Blob storage containers to categorize files.